 Finding the right tools as a blogger and business owner can make an incredible difference in your productivity, efficiency, and enjoyment.
-When I started The Nectar Collective, I was living in a tiny, studio apartment in Japan.
+When I started my business, I was living in a tiny, studio apartment in Japan.
 My desk?
 A bar cart.

 Over time, I began to see the ridiculous importance in honoring your workspace and investing in your blog if you want it to grow.
 Now, I have some favorite go-to plugins, programs, and products that help me work smarter, make work fun, and save time.
 Ya feel me?